microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 - Renaming and refactoring of the processes that model the processing of data, i.e. bioinformatics workflows.
 - A continuation of bipartite (material->process->material->process) modeling for the processing of samples, following the bipartite modeling used in the bioinformatics workflows (data->process->data).
-- Continuation of using example data files as unit tests of the schema
+- Continuation of using example data files as unit tests of the schema.
 - Switching numerous string-range slots to enumeration-range slots.
-- A requirement that all data records assert their own type and the addition of support for polymorphic aggregations of data
+- A requirement that all data records assert their own type and the addition of support for polymorphic aggregations of data.
-- Establishing schema development and modeling best practices and sharing domain understanding between subteams
+- Establishing schema development and modeling best practices and sharing domain understanding between subteams.

 See also: https://github.com/microbiomedata/nmdc-schema/releases/tag/v11.0.0

 ## Conventions:

-- `this monospaced code font` is used to indicate the verbatim names of elements from the schema and variables, functions, etc. in code
+- `This monospaced code font` is used to indicate the verbatim names of elements from the schema and variables, functions, etc. in code.
 - Things that appear in the monospaced code font and use `UpperCamelCase` are schema classes unless otherwise noted.
 - Things that appear in the monospaced code font and use `lower_snake_case` are schema slots unless otherwise noted.
 - Other LinkML schema [naming conventions](https://linkml.io/linkml/schemas/linter.html#standard-naming) are not